patching...

 University Park has been the home of award-winning writers like Louis R. Harlan and James M. Cain and many scientists and innovative minds, it's no wonder that Jim Henson lived in University Park when he thought up The Muppets.

-Henson actually grew up in University Park, but lived in two homes — 4012 Tennyson in his early years while his family moved between Maryland and Mississippi and 4002 Beechwood, where he lived for 10 years and found his love of puppetry while attending Northwestern High and University of Maryland.
+Henson actually grew up in University Park, but lived in two homes — 4012 Tennyson in his early years while his family moved between Maryland and Mississippi and 4002 Beechwood, where he lived for 10 years and found his love of puppetry while attending and University of Maryland.

 The Muppets and Kermit were literally created while he lived in University Park and although he moved away from University Park, his legacy remains at Northwestern High School, where the arts school is named after him.